willkessler/emacs-for-react/README.md

 ```

 If you follow the steps above, and then install this project's `init.el` into `~/.emacs.d`, and start up emacs,  you should be good to go with everything (ala Spacemacs).

+### Notes

+I've added a .screenrc file I use constantly on remote systems to keep emacs running smoothly.